Yahweasel/nonlocal-forage/README.md

 services as a backend for “local” storage.
 At present, it supports using Google Drive, Dropbox, or WebDAV as backends.

+It also has a FileSystemDirectoryHandle backend (i.e., a backend for use with FileSystemDirectoryHandles), simply because all of the cloud backends are based on the principle of using files within a directory structure, so it made sense to do the same with an actual directory structure.

 ## General Approach

 Nonlocal Forage declares a global namespace `NonlocalForage` which contains a number of drivers.
-You should *always* use the `cacheForage` driver, which is a caching driver for using local storage as a fast temporary cache for cloud storage.
+You should usually use the `cacheForage` driver, which is a caching driver for using local storage as a fast temporary cache for cloud storage.
 Load it like so: